Oh no! We may not fully support the browser or device software you are using !

 What do the boxes on Form 1099-K mean?

-Box 3 reports the number of transactions the entity processed for the taxpayer for the year.
-This information has no bearing on one's tax return but may be helpful for business intelligence.
+Box 3 reports the number of transactions the third party issuing the 1099-K processed for the taxpayer for the year.
+This information does not affect your tax return.
+It may be helpful for your business records or analysis.

 Boxes 5a through 5l break down the gross pay received per month.

 What if I received other 1099-MISC or 1099-NEC Forms that report the same income as Form 1099-K?

 Form 1099-K must be issued to all taxpayers who meet the $600 income threshold.
 And it is possible to have the same income reported on both Form 1099-K and a 1099-NEC.